Training Program

 Promise Project supports post doctoral training opportunities for those interested in clinical Pediatric Neuropsychology.
 As part of Columbia University Irving Medical Center, Promise at Columbia provides a comprehensive educational experience, giving fellows exposure to neuropsychological assessment, educational advocacy, and research.
 The clinic is part of New York – Presbyterian Morgan Stanley Children's Hospital.

 Throughout the fellowship, an emphasis is placed on increasing awareness of multicultural issues relevant to neuropsychological assessment and developing the capability to conduct culturally sensitive evaluations.
-Fellows regularly collaborate with multidisciplinary treatment teams, including psychiatrists, psychologists, social workers, medical residents, physicians, educational advocates, teachers and other related service providers.
+Fellows regularly collaborate with multidisciplinary treatment teams, including psychiatrists, psychologists, social workers, medical residents, physicians, educational advocates, teachers, and other related service providers.
 Additionally, fellows receive training in educational/legal advocacy, as well as how to interface and collaborate with school systems, including conducting school observations and attending IEP meetings.
-Additional responsibilities include training in administration of assessment for Autism evaluations, participating in ongoing research culminating in a conference poster presentation, contributing to didactics series and cross-service presentations, and supervision of pre-doctoral child psychology extern(s).
-Learning opportunities within the clinic and the broader academic community at CUIMC/NYPH include participating in didactics, case conferences, Grand Rounds in Psychiatry, Neurology, and Hematology/Oncology, multi-cultural journal club, fact finding training exercises, and specialty seminars (e.g., neuroanatomy and psychopharmacology).
+Additional responsibilities include training in administration of assessment for autism evaluations, contributing to didactics series and cross-service presentations, and supervision of pre-doctoral child psychology extern(s).
+Fellows additionally have the opportunity to participate in research culminating in a conference poster presentation.
+Learning opportunities within the clinic and the broader academic community at CUIMC/NYPH include participating in didactics, case conferences, Grand Rounds in Psychiatry, Neurology, and Hematology/Oncology, multicultural journal club, fact finding training exercises, and specialty seminars.
 Individual and group supervision is provided on a weekly basis.

 Upon completion of the fellowship, trainees are expected to have developed competencies in the following areas: